Primary Eye Care—Ocular Disease | Residency

 Cost of living is slightly below the national average.
 Rentals range from about $500–$700 per month.

 White City is a small town, so commuting is not an issue.
 Those who choose to live in nearby Medford (population around 80,000) will have a 10–15 minute drive to the facility.
 Ample parking is available on-site without charge.
 Public transportation by bus is available to and from the facility.

 Candidates must earn the degree of Doctor of Optometry from a school or college of optometry accredited by the Accreditation Council on Optometric Education prior to the starting date of the residency.

-It is the policy of the VA Portland Health Care System to provide equal opportunity in employment for all qualified persons; to prohibit discrimination for all qualified persons; to prohibit discrimination in employment because of race, color, national origin, age, sex or disability; to ensure that the workforce profile will clearly reflect a meaningful distribution and utilization of minority and female employees, and to provide for the prompt, fair and impartial consideration and disposition of complaints involving issues of discrimination on ground of race, color, religion, sex, national origin, age, or disability, or reprisal.
+It is the policy of the Department of Veterans Affairs, Southern Oregon Rehabilitation Center and Clinics to provide equal opportunity in employment for all qualified persons; to prohibit discrimination for all qualified persons; to prohibit discrimination in employment because of race, color, national origin, age, sex or disability; to ensure that the workforce profile will clearly reflect a meaningful distribution and utilization of minority and female employees, and to provide for the prompt, fair and impartial consideration and disposition of complaints involving issues of discrimination on grounds of race, color, religion, sex, national origin, age, disability, or reprisal.

 Call or Email Today

 For additional information about this residency opportunity, please contact: